leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 In our case our goals were more migration process related:

  - **Minimize _try-fail-repeat_ cycle turnout time.**
-   My initial assumption was we won't get into PROD-ready state right away.
+   Our initial assumption was we won't get into PROD-ready state right away.
 In the process we definitely would like to experiment with certain components AND/OR approaches more than few times.
 Think about multi-node environment [provisioning] [define:provisioning] from scratch, DB backup restores, file